sylhare/sylhare.github.io/_posts/2021-12-16-Automate-your-process-with-github-api.md

 Let's generate a token, with `admin:org` rights for your personal token.
 If it's for your own usage only, the default `GITHUB_TOKEN` accessible in the workflow might be just enough.
+To automate the new [beta project feature][12] you might need more rights.

 Go to _Settings > Developer settings > Personal access tokens_ and select this option: